Fluffy1908/recycling-website/README.md

-Tire Recycling Site Development with React.
+Tire Recycling Site Development with React and i18n.